Rally Princesa de Asturias

 Although in April 2013 the Rally fell from the calendar due to a lack of institutional support and was later announced to be canceled, the organization managed to get the support of the board of the Cangas del Narcea and was able to re-establish the competition for the year.

-On June 29, 2013 the first "Rally Fórmula Príncipe de Asturias" was held with the intention to raise funds for the rally.
+On June 29, 2013, the first "Rally Fórmula Príncipe de Asturias" was held with the intention to raise funds for the rally.
 The event was held in the "Toño Fernández" circuit in the town of Cibuyo, in Cangas del Narcea, and on the 14th, 15th, and 16 September 50th anniversary was celebrated.
 The winner of the race was Luis Monzón (Mini John Cooper Works WRC), followed by Sergio Vallejo (Porsche 911) and Óscar Palacio (Porsche 911).

+The Rally de Asturias Histórico is a classic rally held since 2009, and is a round of the European Historic Rally Championship since 2014.

 Champions

 Alberto Hevia in the 2009 Rally Príncipe de Asturias.